+Try to take a nap or have a rest when your baby is sleeping.
+Don’t worry if you if you feel you haven’t slept.
 If you are lying down with our eyes closed you may well be asleep without realising it.
 Numerous sleep studies have shown, subjects awakened from the first stage of sleep often denied having slept at all.
-A nap of very light first stage sleep will probably make you feel less tired and even 3 minutes of deeper sleep can have recuperative effects.
-Ignore criticism from other people.
-Keep focused on what you are doing .You might be doing everything you can to get more sleep, and still you baby sleeps less than average.
+A nap of very light first stage sleep will probably make you feel less tired.
+Even 3 minutes of deeper sleep can have recuperative effects.

 Keep your baby nearby for night feeds.